Learn to use Visual Studio, Visual Studio Online, Application Insights and Team

 To do this, first we will set a breakpoint in the constructor of the object to get the location of m_myint.

 At this point we can see that the value is still 10.
-We can also look at the address.
-Next in the Breakpoints windows, we click on New->New Data Breakpoint…
+We can also look at the address by entering "&m_myint".
+Next in the Breakpoints windows, we click on New-> Data Breakpoint…

-Then in the resulting dialog, we enter the address of the m_myint since it is the variable we want to watch.
-We select the byte count to be 4 since we are looking at a 4-byte integer.
+Then in the resulting dialog, we enter the address of the m_myint that we see in the Watch window since it is the variable we want to watch.
+We could also simply enter "&m_myint" like we did in the Watch window to input that address here.
+We select the Bytes to be 4 since we are looking at a 4-byte integer.

 Then you can see the new data breakpoint in the Breakpoints window.